aterreno/blog/content/agile-project-management-with-scrum/index.md

 > Scrum relies on empirical process control, which in turn is based on frequent inspections and adaptation.

-> The Team has to learn to manage itself, to constantly adjust its methods in order to optimize its chances of success.
+> The Team has to learn to manage itself, to constantly adjust its methods in order to optimise its chances of success.

 So at the end if you find your team not focused on a 30 days Sprint you might want to try to cut down the size, but keep in mind that you should cut down the time boxed time dedicated to planning, sprint review and process improvement.